CliffordAnderson/XQuery4Humanists/README.md

 Extra Credit: Add an expression to the query to eliminate common stop-words–i.e. "of," "the," etc.–from your dictionary.

-##Exploring Shakespeare
+###Exploring Shakespeare

-Finally, let's tackle a few more complicated XQuery expressions using the [Folger Digital Texts](http://www.folgerdigitaltexts.org/) of William Shakespeare.
+Let's tackle a few more complicated XQuery expressions using the [Folger Digital Texts](http://www.folgerdigitaltexts.org/) of William Shakespeare.
 To understand these expressions, you'll need to acquaint yourself a bit with the TEI markup used in this digital edition.
 Here's two snippets from *Julius Caesar*.

 First, let's look at ```<listPerson>``` 'list of persons'.
 Here we see a number of persons related to Julius Caesar, including Caesar himself, his wife Calphurnia, and their servants.
 There are similar lists of persons for other characters and roles in the play.